Bedrock-OSS/bedrock-wiki/docs/commands/derangement-function.md

 A derangement is a permutation of 'N' elements where no element appears in its original position.

-For example, if Player1 was at `0,0,1`, Player2 at `0,0,2`, and Player3 at `0,0,3`, Player1 can only be reloc
-cated to `0,0,2` or `0,0,3`.
+For example, if Player1 was at `0,0,1`, Player2 at `0,0,2`, and Player3 at `0,0,3`, Player1 can only be relocated to `0,0,2` or `0,0,3`.
 The same rule applies to all other players.

 ---